Calculating interest on a checking account

 And then you have compounding interest, or "interest on interest."
 In this case, interest is calculated periodically, revising the balance upwards, and then interest is paid on the new balance.
 The calculation depends on when the interest is credited to the account.

-If your eyes glaze over when algebra comes into the picture, there are a variety of tools available for making this calculation.
+There are a variety of tools available to quickly make this calculation, including a compound interest calculator.
 But the bottom line is important to internalize, no matter what the actual figures are: Compounding interest adds up quicker than simple interest, whether you're paying it (mortgage) or it's being paid to you (checking or savings account).

 Checking account interest